 The most common type of visa for Vietnamese citizens is the temporary visitor visa which allows stays of up to 30 days (visitors with this type of visa are eligible for the Japan Rail Pass).
 This visa allows visitors to enter for a range of purposes including tourism, short-term business trips, and visiting family and friends.

 There are also various other types of visas available.
-This guide will explain how Vietnamese citizens can obtain a tourist visa and the other types of visas which are available.
-From 2020, the new Japan eVisa will make it even easier to apply for a visa.
+This guide will explain how Vietnamese citizens can obtain a tourist visa and the other types of visas that are available.
+In the near future, the new Japan eVisa will make it even easier to apply for a visa.

 Japan Visa Types Available for Vietnam Citizens

 The following types of visas for Japan are available to Vietnamese citizens:

 For short stays (of up to 30 days) when visitors make their own travel arrangements.